 Make sure you’re always training your staff on proper etiquette and paying attention to how they act when serving customers.
 If a customer is a regular, go out of your way to remember their name and favorite dishes.
 Guests will really appreciate that you know them on a first-name basis and pay attention to them when they dine with you.

 Of course, you should always encourage positive attitudes, friendly faces, and the notion that the customer is always right.

 Being friendly isn’t the only thing your staff should be.
 They should be knowledgeable about your restaurant and your menu offerings.
-If a guest is unsure about what meal to choose, waiters should weigh in, giving an honest opinion based on their knowledge of the menu items.
+If a guest is unsure about what meal to choose, waiters should weigh in, giving an honest opinion based on their knowledge of the menu items, ingredients, and flavor.
 This shows that your staff is invested in the restaurant and in helping your customers.

 You should also consider customer experience online.
 Engage with guests on social media and respond to reviews to keep the conversation going both before and after a customer visits you.
 Our Review Monitoring and Social Media tools can help you build these relationships with your guests online.

 Bonus Tip: Keeping your staff happy can help inspire them to treat customers well.
 Looking for ways to boost your company culture?
 Read this blog.

 2. Create a Loyalty Program to Keep Guests Engaged